gehelem/als/README.rst

 - SCNR
 - Wavelets

-Resulting image can also be served by a built-in web server, so your mates at the astro club can see your wonderful images.
+The resulting image can be saved to disk and served by a built-in web server, so your mates at the astro club can see your wonderful images.

 Installation
 ============